HR-FEC-Titan/FEC-Atelier/README.md

 # Titan-Atelier
-A simple express app that simulates an ecommerce website displaying overview information, related products, and ratings&reviews of the current product.
+A simple express app that simulates a user shopping experience on an ecommerce website.
+Displays product overview information, related products, and ratings & reviews of the current product.

 ## Description